noodlewerk/NWPusher/README.md

 1. Log in to [Apple's Dev Center](https://developer.apple.com)
 2. Go to the *Provisioning Portal* or *Certificates, Identifiers & Profiles*
 3. Go to *Certificates* and create a *Apple Push Notification service SSL*
-4. From here on you will be guided though the certificate generation process.
+4. From here on you will be guided through the certificate generation process.

 Keep in mind that you will eventually be downloading a certificate, which you will need to install in your keychain together with the private key.
 This should look something like this: